 Estate Tax Planning: Planning for Change and Flexibility

-With estate tax planning, flexibility is important.
-The estate tax laws are scheduled to sunset next year.
-But, the results of the presidential and congressional election suggest that the existing estate tax laws will likely be renewed.
-This should lessen the risk you or your client’s assets will be subject to in estate tax at death.
-These are some planning considerations to keep in mind with your or your client’s estate tax planning so that plans can be flexible:
+With estate tax planning, flexibility is critical.
+The estate tax exemption is scheduled to sunset next year.
+Although the results of the 2024 presidential and congressional election indicate the existing estate tax exemption will likely be renewed.
+This should lessen the risk you or your client’s assets will be subject to the estate tax at least in the near future.
+But, it’s uncertain how long any new estate tax laws will stay in place due to future elections.
+These are some planning considerations to keep your or your client’s estate tax planning flexible:

-2. Create flexibility in your estate tax plan.
-Keeping separate trusts may still be helpful for you or your clients.
-It’s likely the estate tax exemption remain very high for the next 10 years.
-But, if the presidency and Congress changes, estate tax laws might be modified.
-Based on recent Democratic proposals, this could significantly reduce the exemption to $3 million per spouse or $6 million for a married couple.
-In this tax environment, having separate trusts will help to protect your assets against the estate tax.
-Separate trusts can be drafted to allow a surviving spouse to decide if that separate trust should be maintained when the first spouse passes, or if it should be combined.
-In other words, separate trusts can be continued at the first spouse to pass if that is beneficial from an estate tax standpoint.
-Or, they can be combined into the surviving spouse’s trust if the estate tax is not a concern.
-This structure provide flexibility to your plan so the trusts can be maintained if the estate tax exemption is significantly reduced or combined into one trust if the estate tax exemption remains very high.
+1. Update the structure of your trusts.
+It’s likely the estate tax exemption will remain high for the near future.
+However, if the presidency and Congress changes, it might be modified and in a significant way.
+Based on recent Democratic proposals, the exemption could be reduced to $3 million per spouse or $6 million for a married couple.
+In this tax environment, it can be beneficial for each spouse to have a separate trust.
+But, they need to be flexible.
+Trusts can be drafted to allow a surviving spouse to decide if the deceased spouse’s separate trust should be continued after the first spouse passes or whether it should be combined into the surviving spouse’s trust.
+In other words, the need and benefit of maintaining two trusts can be continually re-evaluated.
+This structure provides flexibility so the trusts can be kept in place if the estate tax exemption is significantly reduced or combined into one trust if the estate tax exemption remains very high.

-3. Incorporate income tax planning into your estate tax plan.
-Estate tax planning has traditionally been designed to just protect against the estate tax.
-The downside of this traditional approach is that the assets in the deceased separate spouse’s trust don’t get a second step up in basis.
-This means that when those assets are sold and distributed to your family or other beneficiaries, there would be a gain equal to any post-death appreciation in those trust assets.
-In other words, this doesn’t minimize income taxes to your family or other beneficiaries There are ways of drafting separate trusts to avoid this.
-The separate trusts can be structured to potentially obtain a second step up when both spouses have passed.
-This can be a significant income tax benefit to the family because it would eliminate or wipe out tax from the post-death appreciation.
+2. Incorporate income tax planning into your estate tax plan.
+Estate tax planning has traditionally been designed to solely protect against the estate tax.
+The downside of this traditional approach is that the assets in the deceased spouse’s trust don’t get a second step-up in basis.
+This means that when those assets are sold and distributed to the family or other beneficiaries, there would be a gain equal to any post-death appreciation.
+Unfortunately, this doesn’t minimize income taxes to your family or other beneficiaries.
+However, there is a way to draft separate trusts to avoid this.
+They can be structured to potentially obtain a second step-up on basis when the surviving spouse passes.
+This would eliminate or wipe out the capital gains tax on the post-death appreciation and be a significant benefit to your family or other beneficiaries.

-If you have any questions about your or your client’s estate tax planning, feel free to contact me at phmulder@cunninghamdalman.com.
+If you have any questions about your estate tax planning, feel free to contact me at phmulder@cunninghamdalman.com.

 Author(s)